This Snickerdoodle Snack Cake has a spongy lightly spiced crumb and coated with a bottom and top layer of cinnamon sugar. Delicious!

 A layer of cinnamon sugar covers the bottom of the pan.
 I pour the batter and bang the pan several times on the counter.
 I ignore the dirty looks.
 I’m making magic, here!

-I devise a plan to become a millionaire, but only win $2 on a scratch off.
+Like devise a plan to become a millionaire, but only win $2 on a scratch off.
 I wonder if the state lotto has been sued over their ‘Dollar and a Dream’ slogan.
 My house is starting to smell like cinnamon and cake.

-I can’t wait to dig into this bad boy.
+Can’t wait to dig into this bad boy.

 It takes forever to cool.

 I cut it into squares and three hands grab a piece.
 Then another.
 Where did they come from?
 Where were they when I was mixing up this situation?!

 I grab my piece before I am left without a taste.

 It is everything.
 The sugar has caramelized and hardened slightly.
 The crunch gives way to a tender, lightly spiced cake.